“Deeply moving” The Boy in the Moon graces the Toronto stage

 Proof exceeds expectations, on stage at the Red Sandcastle in Toronto

-It exceeded my expectations.
+It exceeded those expectations.
 Continue reading Review: Proof (Theatre UnBlocked)

 Passing Strange is a “sexy, poignant” coming-of-age story, on stage at Toronto’s Opera House